 16 Novo Nordisk Foundation Center for Biosustainability, Technical University of Denmark, DK-2800 Kgs.
 Lyngby, Denmark

-These authors contributed equally.
+* These authors contributed equally.

 Email: mathias.uhlen@scilifelab.se; saeed.shoaie@kcl.ac.uk

 Abstract

 The role of gut microbiota in humans is of great interest, and metagenomics provides the possibilities for extensively analysing bacterial diversity in health and disease.
 Despite increasing effort in expansion of the microbial gene catalogues and increasing number of metagenomes assembled genomes, little is done on pan-metagenomics and in-depth functional analysis across different geographies and diseases.
 Here we explored XXXNUMBER of human gut metagenome samples across 19 countries and 23 diseases performing compositional, functional cluster, and integrative analysis.
 We identified Fusobacterium nucleatum and Anaerostipes hadrus with higher frequency enriched and depleted, respectively, across diseased cohorts.
 Distinct functional distribution observed on gut microbial of westernized and non-westernized population.
 Additionally, machine learning model identified key species as diseases predictors.
 This compositional and functional analysis are presented in an open-access Human Gut Microbiome Atlas (www.microbiomeatlas.org), to explore the richness, diseases, and region signatures of the gut microbiota across the cohorts.